In a Nutshell

 The interesting thing is that when we go into a big city now, I get tired watching the rushing about.

 We are a small family farm.
-We raise registered Icelandic sheep, chickens, pilgrim & Muscovy ducks.Our guardians are Jack & Elliot, two llamas.
+We raise registered Icelandic sheep, also chickens, Buff & Muscovy ducks.Our guardians are Jack & Elliot, two llamas.

 All of our animals here are raised without the use of hormones or antibiotics, humanely raised, cage free, free range.
 The chickens are fed natural & certified organic feed and omega supplements.
 We have also been getting great veggies from one of the grocery stores for all of the animals.
 The sheep are totally grass fed along with alfalfa hay, with the occasional veggies, never grain as they don't require it at all.